 The purpose-built hostel in Stevenage, which opened in October 2015, provides single en-suite bedroom accommodation for 40 clients.
-This style of facility has enabled us to provide temporary accommodation to clients with increased support needs and we have therefore endeavored to work more closely with statutory and non statutory agencies.
-We have also increased the variety of day services for clients including employability skills, basic living and cooking skills, counselling, budgeting guidance, tenancy training, art group, and sports and leisure activities.
-We continue to work in close partnership with external agencies that provide support and training services.
+This style of facility has enabled us to provide temporary accommodation to clients with increased support needs and we have therefore endeavoured to work more closely with statutory and non statutory agencies to enhance the client services.